 A lack of qualified people who can protect retail companies from the most common types of security risk in retail further complicates compliance.
 It’s nearly impossible to keep up with all of the updates in the cybersecurity industry unless you’re fully immersed in it.

 A growing number of newly invented attacks should be a wake-up call for retailers and e-commerce brands.
 What makes matters worse is that online retail platforms are connected to multiple systems and partners.
 And if even one link in the chain is broken, the entire network is compromised.

 The difference in security measures across merchants’ websites creates conditions for scalable side-channel attacks, also known as distributed guessing attacks.
 A hacker can generate all card details required to make a transaction by spreading different payment requests across multiple e-commerce websites and getting a confirmation from one of them.
 With legitimate card data in their hands, attackers can transfer money or make purchases.

-Due to the increasing number of cybersecurity threats, the retail industry will only become more prone to data breaches and skillfully crafted cyberattacks.
+Due to the increasing number of cybersecurity threats in retail, the industry will only become more prone to data breaches and skillfully crafted cyberattacks.
 However, if you know what to expect, you can be well-armed with security solutions to protect your enterprise from retail theft.

-We’ve picked the top five cybersecurity predictions for 2020.
+We’ve picked the top five cybersecurity predictions for the upcoming year.
 Let’s see what awaits retailers next year.

 1. Same threats, different approaches

 While new cybersecurity threats are coming, companies should still pay attention to existing vulnerabilities throughout 2021.
 Instead of leaving known vulnerabilities untouched, treat them as being just as dangerous as newly discovered ones.

 It’s always more costly to fix something later, so protect your enterprise security by solving even minor issues.